cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 ### Adding the Configuration Fetched Handler

 The Configuration Fetched Handler provides a mechanism to alert the Rollout SDK when an updated configuration, from local storage or via an asynchronous network call, has loaded.
-It allows us to control what happens whenever a new configuration is fetched.
-In order for changes to be applied for client-side flags, an action, like a page refresh, has to take place.
+It allows us to control what happens whenever a new configuration is fetched, and can be useful for troubleshooting by logging the `fetchedResults`.
+To apply the changes for client-side feature flags from the new configuration, an action (like a page refresh) has to take place.

 1. In Github, navigate to the root directory of the microblog-frontend repository on the `development` branch.
 2. Open the `flags.js` file (navigating to `src/utils/flag.js`), and select the pencil icon to edit the file.